By: Peter DeHaan on December 17th, 2016

 Answering Service for Plumbing Companies Fix Communication Leaks

 In general terms all plumbing issues fall into two categories: water is flowing where it shouldn’t or it’s not flowing where it should.
-But both cases cause concerns for the homeowner or business manager, and the result of that concern is a need to communicate with a plumber, to either resolve the problem fast or schedule a time to address the issue.
+But both cases cause concerns for the homeowner or business manager, and the result is that they need to connect with a plumber, fast!
+That's where an answering service for plumbing companies comes to the rescue.

-Yet too many plumbers, especially single practitioners and small firms, lack the comprehensive communication tools their customers expect, relying instead on a single cell phone with voicemail, which is not professional and is often a nuisance.
+Yet too many plumbers, especially one man shows and small firms, lack the comprehensive communication tools their customers expect, relying instead on a single cell phone with voicemail, which is not professional and is often a nuisance.

 Even larger plumbing contractors struggle to provide effective customer communication with their customers.

 Fortunately, an answering service can help them all.
 Here’s how: